 Remote’s global employment solution makes it easy for your company to employ workers in Romania and stay compliant with all relevant labor laws.
 Our team of HR and legal experts takes on the responsibilities involved with international employment so you can focus on hiring top talent and growing your business.

 We can help you get a new employee started in Romania fast.
-The minimum onboarding time we need is only one week.
+The minimum onboarding time we need is only 5 working days.